pdimens/bio-bin/README.md

 Simple wrapper for `SAMtools` which counts the total number of reads and number of mapped reads in bam files.

 ### demultiplex_SE.pl ![alt_text](https://img.shields.io/badge/language-perl-yellow.svg)
-A perl script forked from Chris Hollenbeck's `demultiplex.pl` (perl wrapper for automating `process_RADtags` across several indices) that has an additional flag to handle single-end data for demultiplexing raw sequence reads.
+Fork of Chris Hollenbeck's `demultiplex.pl` (perl wrapper for automating `process_RADtags` across several indices) that has an additional flag to handle single-end data for demultiplexing raw sequence reads.

 ### FastaReadnames.jl ![alt_text](https://img.shields.io/badge/language-julia-blue.svg)
 Simple julia wrapper to extract all the read names from within a fasta file (or multiple) into separate text files, or do a find-replace of readnames, such as replacing readnames "dDocent_contig_" with "Ginglymostoma_cirratum_contig_".